Evolution and Belief in God

 On the contrary, would not a creation by God just setting in motion this incredible process of evolution from the first primitive cell to us humans, at no point requiring intervention by Him outside the natural laws that He created, be the most beautiful and powerful kind of creation imaginable – a creation as a quasi self-developing magnificent edifice starting from a tiny seed?

 As Pope John Paul II has affirmed in 1996, there is nothing in the above neo-darwinistic scientific theory that would clash with a belief in God and creation, provided that the belief is upheld that God creates an individual soul for each human being.

-In fact, most of the mainstream churches and religious organizations embrace creation by evolution, see Statements from Religious Organizations, Theistic Evolution and the Clergy Letter Project.
+In fact, most of the mainstream churches and religious organizations embrace creation by evolution, see Statements from Religious Organizations.

 What about the element of chance, contingency, in evolution, however?
 Already in the 13th century the great philosopher and theologian St. Thomas Aquinas noted with admirable (and one might say, modern) insight: